Privacy Policy

 This includes:

-• managing scores, rankings, and statuses
+- Managing scores, rankings, and statuses;

-• facilitating communication related to the event
+- Facilitating communication related to the event; and

 When a Participant:

-• confirms required disclosures, and
+- confirms required disclosures; and

-the Platform may disclose relevant Event Data to the Organizer for the purposes defined in the event documentation.
+- Submits a work or enters a round, the Platform may disclose relevant Event Data to the Organizer for the purposes defined in the event documentation.

 Legal grounds may include:

-3.3 Disclosure to Organizers (Independent Controllers)
+4.3 Disclosure to Organizers (Independent Controllers)

 Purpose: